simologos/docusaurus-plugin-papersaurus/README.md

 2. Puppeteer does not yet support the generation of TOCs.
 See [this feature request](https://github.com/puppeteer/puppeteer/issues/1778) and [this Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=840455).
 Therefore this package generates a PDF, then parses it again to update the page numbers in the TOC.
 Therefore the parameter  footerParser...

-3. This plugin does not support auto generated sidebars!
-Please create a custom sidebar in the file `sidebars.js`.

 ## Installation

 ```